leolanese/leolanese/README.md

 ---

 ### 🌱 What trends I'm currently learning / investigating:
  - Angular is witnessing new exiting trends, and looks very promising future for Angular.
-At the same time NodeJS continues to push the boundaries, that encorage me to keep moving into the `full-stack-javascript` paradigm, leading to the expansion of frontiers in javascript development 👍
+At the same time NodeJS and Python continues to push the boundaries, that encorage me to keep moving into the `full-stack` paradigm, leading to the expansion of frontiers in software development 👍

 ---

 ### 💬 What people can ask me about:
+ - Functional Programing (FP)
+ - Responsive Web Design (RWD)
  - javaScript & typeScript
+ - Angular2+
- - Angular2+.
-NodeJS
+ - NodeJS
+ - Pthon
  - NextJS (ExpressJS, ReactJS)
  - Agile Methodologies
- - Responsive Web Design (RWD)
- - Functional Programing (FP)
  - MongoDB.
 CouchDB
  - ... and a few more! 😀